ansys/scade-design-rules/doc/source/rules/annotations/ann_notes_present_and_not_empty.rst

 .. start_description

 Check if an element has a specific annotation note type attached to it.
 In addition it is checked that the given field elements are present and not empty.

+parameter:

-parameter: '-t': Name of the annotation note type: e.g.: '-t AnnType' '-n': Names of annotation note elements: e.g.: -n AT1_Field1 AT1_Field2 AT1_Field3
+* '-t': Name of the annotation note type (e.g.: '-t AnnType')
+* '-n': Names of annotation note elements (e.g.: -n AT1_Field1 AT1_Field2 AT1_Field3)

 .. end_description